-Whether your child is your or reaching the teen years, it can be a challenge to fight off summer boredom.
+Whether your child is young or reaching the teen years, it can be a challenge to fight off summer boredom.
 While many of these activities will be appropriate for all ages and skill levels, keep in mind that some may need to be modified to meet your child’s needs.
 Your child may be reluctant to try some of these out.
 After all, who wants to vacuum the house or do a math problem during the summer break?
 The fact is, that learning never stops.
 So find ways to incorporate these into the daily routines.

 Keep them active

 While some kids naturally gravitate towards constantly moving, others tend to become couch potatoes over the summer.
-I know my son would sit and watch TV all day long is I let him.
+I know my son would sit and watch TV all day long if I let him.
 Let’s be honest, some days we all just want to sit in front of a screen and do nothing.
 But being active is so important, especially for children.
 Teaching them those healthy habits of staying active will pay off in their adult years.

 Get them outside

-Going to the park, the lake or even for a walk is a great way to experience the outdoors.
-If you are looking for a bit more of an adventure, there is camping, hiking, canoeing and several other good activities to do with the family.
+Going to the park, the lake, or even for a walk is a great way to experience the outdoors.
+If you are looking for a bit more of an adventure, there is camping, hiking, canoeing, and several other good activities to do with the family.
 Even something as simple as throwing a ball around the backyard can give them that daily dose of sunshine and vitamin D.